Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md

 # Zero-downtime Update Strategy

-*"How to deploy updates to AlwaysOn without causing any downtime?"*
+*"How to deploy updates to Azure Mission-Critical without causing any downtime?"*

 ## High-level overview

-In short, the update process for AlwaysOn is that any update, no matter whether infrastructure or application-related, is deployed on fully independent stamps called **release units**.
+In short, the update process for Azure Mission-Critical is that any update, no matter whether infrastructure or application-related, is deployed on fully independent stamps called **release units**.
 Only the globally shared infrastructure components such as Front Door, Cosmos DB and Container Registry are shared across release units.

 This means that for any update, existing stamps are not touched but instead completely new stamps (as many as currently existing) are deployed and that the new application version will only be deployed to these new stamps.
 Then, these new stamps are added to the global load balancer (Azure Front Door) and traffic is gradually moved over to the new stamps (i.e. blue/green approach).
 Once all traffic is served from the new release unit with no issues, the previous release units are deleted.